 You must be wondering: Almonds are nuts, but why do people think of Indian almonds as fruits?

 The answer is because the outer pulps of Indian almond fruits are edible, aside from the seeds inside them.
 There are certain similarities in taste between Indian almond fruits and real almonds.
-People usually eat these Indian fruits raw and unripe.
+Plus, people usually eat these Indian fruits raw and unripe.

 8. Indian Prune

-People also refer to this fruit as Indian plum or Osoberry.
-Therefore, Indian prunes have characteristics of both plums and berries.
+People also refer to this fruit as Indian plum.
+Normally, these Indian prunes have characteristics of both plums and berries.

-First, these prunes are super delicious.
-They are sweet, and the texture is chewy.
+First, these prunes are super sweet, and the texture is chewy.
 Secondly, consuming Indian prunes gives you a lot of health benefits.
+Note that the fruits can be relatively bitter before fully ripe.

-They can be processed into many different forms.
-Whatever forms of Indian prunes you may eat, I guess you can still realize their unique tastiness.
-Should you be looking for heart-warming winter desserts, allow me to suggest that you try out the apple and prune brioche tart.
+They can be processed into many different forms, usually dried.
+Whatever forms of Indian prunes you may eat, I guess you can still realize their unique blue-to-black color.

 9. Indian Sherbet Berry

-About nutrition properties, they do have tons of vitamins and antioxidants like any fruits identified as berries.
+About nutrition properties, they do have tons of vitamins C and antioxidants like any fruits identified as berries.
+The berry is also great for controlling blood sugar and reducing hypertension.

-This is a very simple Indian sherbet berry squash recipe.
-Don’t hesitate to click this link and learn how to do it:
+This is a very simple Indian sherbet berry squash recipe to try at home.

 Other Exotic Tropical Fruits Whose Names Begin With Letter “I”